 I'm a spare time game developer from germany.

-Game makers, game writers, game players most welcome!
-Unless you're a jerk!!
+Game makers, game writers, game curators, etc. etc. most welcome!

 I also try to maintain a list of not-jerk game-making communities on the wiki, which you might find interesting.